laurent-lu/SMC-Image-Denoising/README.md

 - ```mitsuba -m cuda_spectral scenes/CB_nodenoiser.xml -o demo.exr```

 ImageMagick doesn't fully support OpenEXR.
-If you try to convert the EXR file into a PNG or a JPEG, it may results in anomalies and reduced visual data.
+Trying to convert the EXR file into a PNG or a JPEG may result in anomalies and reduced visual data.
 We highly recommend Tev to view the channels.

 [results TODO]